DarianHarrison/l10_edge_examples/README.md

 ## l10_edge

-// TODO: try to split rx receive and tx transmit on USB
+// TODO: try to split rx receive and tx transmit on USB (USB PHY)
 // TODO: set up an external clock with PIO
 // TODO: clock dividers and baud rates with PIO
 // TODO: autopush with PIO